Pain Management Unit

 Individual Psychological or Physiotherapy Assessment and Treatment: One-on-one sessions for those who require individual assistance.

-Chronic Pain Information Sessions: The aim of these 2 hour sessions is to give you a basic understanding of chronic pain and some strategies and hints to manage chronic pain.
-The sessions are held in the Pain Management Unit, and are available to you and (family/carer/s).
+Chronic Pain Information Sessions: The aim of this 1 & 1/2 hour session is to give you a basic understanding of chronic pain and some strategies and hints to manage chronic pain.
+The sessions are held in the Pain Management Unit.

 Can I choose the day and time I attend the department for my appointment?

-We have doctor clinics, allied health clinics and nursing clinics at set times.
-We try to find an appointment time that allows you to attend.
+Our clinics run on set days and times.
+We will try to find an appointment time that allows you to attend.

 Will I always see the same doctor at each visit?